kleiza7/ecommerce-frontend/README.md

 ## ✨ What Was Built (Phase-1)

 This frontend is **not a UI-only mock**.
-It is structured to mirror production-grade frontend architecture and data flow.
+It is structured to mirror production-grade frontend architecture and real e‑commerce data flow.

 ### ✅ Core Highlights